edgexfoundry/edgex-docs/docs_src/microservices/application/V3Migration.md

 6. `LoadConfigurablePipeline` has been removed.
 Use `LoadConfigurableFunctionPipelines`
 7. `CommandClient` `Get` API's `dsPushEvent` and `dsReturnEvent` parameters changed to be type `bool`

-See [Application Service API](../ApplicationServiceAPI) section for completed details on this API, including some new capabilities.
+See [Application Service API](sdk/api/ApplicationServiceAPI.md) section for completed details on this API, including some new capabilities.

 ##### AppFunctionContext API

 The `AppFunctionContext ` API has the following changes:

 1. Deprecated `PushToCore` has been removed.
-Use [WrapIntoEvent](..//BuiltIn/#wrap-into-event) function and publishing to the EdgeX MessageBus instead.
-See [Trigger.PublishTopic](../Triggers/#publishtopic) or [Background Publisher](../ApplicationServiceAPI/#background-publisher-apis) sections for more details on publishing data back to the EdgeX MessageBus.
+Use [WrapIntoEvent](sdk/api/BuiltInPipelineFunctions.md#wrap-into-event) function and publishing to the EdgeX MessageBus instead.
+See [Trigger.PublishTopic](sdk/details/Triggers.md#publishtopic) or [Publish](sdk/api/ApplicationServiceAPI.md#publish) sections for more details on publishing data back to the EdgeX MessageBus.
 2. `GetSecret` has been removed.
 Use `SecretProvider().GetSecret`
 3. `StoreSecret` has been removed.
 Use `SecretProvider().StoreSecret`
 4. `SecretsLastUpdated` has been removed.
 Use `SecretProvider().SecretsLastUpdated`